How much does an investment adviser bond cost in Utah?

 The Division of Securities of the Utah Department of Commerce requires investment advisers to post surety bonds to legally work within the state.
 The required bond amount varies depending on the authority of the adviser over the funds.
 Advisers with custody of funds must post a $35,000 bond, and advisers with discretionary authority must post a $10,000 bond.
 Applicants should verify their required bond amount with the state prior to bonding.

-The price you’ll pay for your bond is subject to underwriting and is based on a soft review of your personal credit report.
+The price you’ll pay for your bond is subject to underwriting and is based on a review of your qualifications.
 Highly qualified applicants may be approved for as little as 1% of their required bond amount.

 Why do I need this bond?